Differentially Private Ordinary Least Squares: OLS over Projected Data

 \fi has a distribution $\mathcal{D}$ satisfying $e^{-a}\PDF_{T_{r-p}}(x) \leq \PDF_{\mathcal{D}}(x) \leq e^{a} \PDF_{T_{r-p}}(e^{-a}x)$ for any $x\in \mathbb{R}$, where we denote $a= \tfrac {r-p}{n-p}$.\end{theorem}

-The implications of Theorem~\ref{thm:main_theorem_matrix_unaltered} are immediate: all estimations one can do based on the $t$-values from the true data $X, \vec y$, such as the examples given in Section~\ref{sec:background_OLS}, we can now do based on $\tilde t$ modulo an approximation factor of $e^{\tfrac {r-p} {n-p}}$.
+The implications of Theorem~\ref{thm:main_theorem_matrix_unaltered} are immediate: all estimations one can do based on the $t$-values from the true data $X, \vec y$, we can now do based on $\tilde t$ modulo an approximation factor of $\exp(\tfrac {r-p} {n-p})$.
 In particular, Theorem~\ref{thm:main_theorem_matrix_unaltered} enables us to deduce a corresponding confidence interval based on $\tvec\beta$.